allanfoppa/allanfoppa/README.md

   - name: "Matplotlib"
   - name: "Jupyter"
   - name: "Apache Spark"

-learning:
-  annual_study_plan:
-    description: "This is my [annual study plan](https://github.com/allanfoppa/the-learning-journey), divided into three \"thirds\" to help organize my learning goals throughout the year."
-    note: "This is a flexible plan, and I will adjust it as needed based on my progress and changing interests."

 ```

+## 📚 Learning

+This is my [annual study plan](https://github.com/allanfoppa/the-learning-journey), divided into three "thirds" to help organize my learning goals throughout the year.

+> **Note:** This is a flexible plan, and I will adjust it as needed based on my progress and changing interests.